Chad of Mercia: Churches

 Chad gives his name to Birmingham's Roman Catholic cathedral, where there are some relics of the saint: about eight long bones.
 It is the only cathedral in England that has the relics of its patron saint enshrined upon its high altar.
 The Anglican Lichfield Cathedral, at the site of his burial, is dedicated to Chad, and St Mary, and still has a head chapel, where the skull of the saint was kept until it was lost during the Reformation.
 The site of the medieval shrine is also marked.

 Chad also gives his name to a parish church in Lichfield (with Chad's Well, where traditionally Chad baptised converts: now a listed building).

 Dedications are densely concentrated in the West Midlands.
 The city of Wolverhampton, for example, has two Anglican churches and an Academy dedicated to Chad, while the nearby village of Pattingham has both an Anglican church and primary school.
 Shrewsbury had a large medieval church of St Chad which fell down in 1788: it was quickly replaced by a circular church in Classical style by George Steuart, on a different site but with the same dedication.
-Parish Church in Montford, built in 1735-38, site of the graves of the parents of Charles Darwin.
+Parish Church in Montford, built in 1735–38, site of the graves of the parents of Charles Darwin.
 Parish Church in Coseley built in 1882.
 In Rugby, Warwickshire, an Orthodox Church is named for him.
 Further afield, there is a considerable number of dedications in areas associated with Chad's career, like the churches in Church Wilne in Derbyshire, Far Headingley in Leeds, the Parish Church of Rochdale, Greater Manchester, and the Church of St Chad, Haggerston in London, as well as some in the Commonwealth, like Chelsea in Australia.
 There is also a St Chad's College within the University of Durham, founded in 1904 as an Anglican hall.

-In Canada, St Chad's Chapel and College was built in 1918 in Regina, SK.
+In Canada, St Chad's Chapel and College was built in 1918 in Regina.
 Originally, it was a Catholic church and boys' school.
-In 1964, it became an Anglican school for girls, called St. Chad's Girls' School.
-Today, it is a protected historic building in Regina, and serves as a multi-use space.
+In 1964, it became an Anglican school for girls, called St Chad's Girls' School.
+Today, it is a protected historic building in Regina.

 The Principal Parish of the Personal Ordinariate of Our Lady of the Southern Cross is named the Church of St Ninian and St Chad.

 The chapel of Brasenose College, Oxford is named the Chapel of St Hugh and St Chad.